toulbar2/toulbar2/README.md

     cmake ..
     make

-Commands for compiling the Python API on Linux/MacOS with cmake (Python module in lib/\*/pytoulbar2.cpython\*.so):
+Commands for compiling the Python API on Linux/MacOS with cmake (Python module in lib/\*/pytb2.cpython\*.so):

     mkdir build
     cd build
     cmake -DPYTB2=ON ..
     make

-Move the cpython library and the experimental [CFN.py](https://github.com/toulbar2/toulbar2/raw/master/web/TUTORIALS/CFN.py) python class wrapper in the folder of the python script that does "import CFN".
+Move the cpython library and the experimental [pytoulbar2.py](https://github.com/toulbar2/toulbar2/raw/master/web/TUTORIALS/pytoulbar2.py) python class wrapper in the folder of the python script that does "import pytoulbar2".

 Commands for compiling toulbar2 on Linux in directory toulbar2/src without cmake: